-In the kitchen, LEDs can be sited beneath wall cabinets as task lighting, beneath floor cabinets as accent lighting and, if you use high power LEDs, they can even be used as ambient lighting.
+In the kitchen, you can set LEDs beneath wall cabinets as task lighting, beneath floor cabinets as accent lighting and, if you use high power LEDs, you can even use them as ambient lighting.
 Is it any wonder that LED lighting is a favorite of interior designers?

 Probably the best use of lights for the working kitchen would be a combination of LED and halogen kitchen lighting.